YoungMahesh/syntax-notes/debian_ubuntu.md

 exit # print all stored history in `sessin.log` file in current folder
 ```

+### operating sytem
+dpkg --print-architecture  # check if computer is of amd or arm architecture

 ### desktop
 ```bash
 Cntr + Alt + <left or right arrow-key>  # move to left or right workspace